-3. How many Godzillas have you 3D printed?
+3. How many Godzilla figures have you 3D printed?
 Two or more?
-Which Godzilla 3D print is your favorite, and why?
+Which Godzilla 3D model is your favorite, and why?
 Do you have a figurine you are most proud of making?

-I have two completely finished Godzillas – the Heisei and the Hybrid.
-I have a printed but as yet unpainted Shin Godzilla that I am working on now.
+I have two completely finished Godzilla figurines – the Heisei and the Hybrid.
+I have a printed but as yet unpainted Shin Godzilla figure that I am working on now.

 It’s very hard for me to pick a favorite!
-There are different things that I like about each one of them and different challenges with each as well.
+There are different things that I like about each Godzilla figure and different challenges with each as well.

-The Hybrid has a very cool look to it and was the first one I bought.
+The Hybrid Godzilla figurine has a very cool look to it and was the first one I bought.
 I love how fierce it looks, and the posing is excellent.
-It’s also close to the current Legendary Godzilla, which I think is an amazing looking Godzilla.
+It’s also close to the current Legendary Godzilla model, which I think is an amazing-looking Godzilla.
 He also has, I think, the best detailed dorsal plates – they have a very organic, realistic feel.

-Download STLs for crafting your Hybrid Godzilla 3D print.
+Download STLs for 3D printing your Hybrid Godzilla 3D model.

-Download STL files with the Heisei Godzilla 3D printing model.
+Download STL files with the Heisei Godzilla 3D model for printing.

-The Shin Godzilla is a very technically impressive sculpt – it has terrifying visuals.
-In that respect, it is the exact opposite of the Heisei Godzilla.
+The Shin Godzilla model is a very technically impressive sculpt – it has terrifying visuals.
+In that respect, it is the exact opposite of the Heisei Godzilla figure.
 The jagged teeth, the skin like a hot charcoal briquet, the purple laser breath – what’s not to love?
 He’s also so enormous – far and away the biggest thing I have ever printed.

-Shin Godzilla 3D model download STLs are available at Gambody – Premium 3D Printing Marketplace.
+Shin Godzilla 3D model STLs for downloading are available on Gambody – Premium 3D Printing Marketplace.

-4. We have noticed that you are using at least two different 3D printers to build your models.
+4. We have noticed that you are using at least two different 3D printers to build your Godzilla model.
 Which is your favorite one?
 Why?

 Download STL files for Teenage Groot 3D model to 3D print.